Back to Blog

 “The question is not whether AI can do it, but whether it should.”

-Transparency around AI use is the bare minimum, but it’s certainly not the finish line.
-While necessary, it’s not enough.
-If anything, what we can all learn from this is that the world needs to protect and design what remains distinctly human.
-Because human-written content carries something AI cannot manufacture; accountability, perspective, and a person willing to say, “This is my work, and I stand by it.”
+If we can learn anything from this story, it’s that the world needs to protect and design what remains distinctly human; context, conscience, lived experience, and the willingness to say, “This is my work, and I stand by it.”

 Keep reading: